 Request for Documents or External Communications

-Any requests for documents or external communication is subject to a prorated fee based on your hourly session fee.
+Any requests for documents, communication beyond your session time or external communication is subject to a prorated fee based on your hourly session fee.
 Documents may include, but are not limited to, emails requiring a response time of more than 10 minutes, letters, filling out forms, and case summaries.
+Communication beyond your session time may include, but is not limited to, requesting additional communication with our Care Coordinator or Practice Director by phone or email.
 External communication may include, but is not limited to, communication with other professionals at your request.

 Google Review Policy

 This policy is intended to cover all Google Reviews, or any other reviews left in public forums (including social media).